About Guy Alexander

 Guy is widely recognised as one of the leading M&A lawyers in Australia and he is the National Co-Head of Allens' M&A and Equity Capital Markets practice.

 For some time, Guy has been recognised as one of a select group of Band 1 Australian M&A lawyers in both Chambers Asia-Pacific and Chambers Global.
-Clients regard him as someone who 'has great depth of knowledge in public M&A' and is involved in the 'leading transactions in the market'.
-(Chambers Asia-Pacific 2018).
+Clients regard him as 'the oracle' and note 'His sector knowledge and level of understanding of the client is very well developed'.
+(Chambers Asia-Pacific 2021).
 He is also ranked as a leading M&A lawyer in Asia Pacific Legal 500, Who's Who Legal 100 and Best Lawyers and was a member of the Australian Takeovers Panel for almost ten years to 2013.